 But, if you are to compare the two, you can do much more with Apex.
 Let us understand the differences:

-• Apex code is favorable in complex multi-level automations and integrations with external systems and databases.
-These complexities are better handled with code.
-You can also easily control the batch size of a job.
+Apex code favors complex multi-level automation and integrations with external systems and databases.
+It better handles these complexities.
+You can also easily control a job's batch size.

 Flow vs Process Builders